 The Top Challenge for People Managers

-Over the decades, we have asked thousands of people managers to list their biggest challenges.
+Over the decades, we have asked thousands of people managers n our new manager training programs to list their biggest challenges.
 In the last thirty years, being a player-coach at work has been listed in the top five.

 What Organizations Expect from Managers

 When we ask business leaders about management, they tell us that they expect managers to do three things well:

 It can be challenging for player-coaches to excel at team strategies, culture, and talent responsibilities when they also have individual contributor assignments of their own.
 The reason that sports team have all but eliminated the dual role raises some concerns for player-coaches in business.
 The NBA found that player-coaches couldn’t do their job adequately as coach.

 When Being a Player-Coach at Work Can Make Sense

 Done right, the idea of leaders acting as both an individual contributor and a manager can flatten organizational hierarchies, improve communications, speed up decision-making, and take advantage of technical and subject matter expertise.
 The player-coach role can make sense when: